griptape-ai/griptape-trade-school/docs/courses/shotgrid-client/08_vectorized_docs.md

 ### Vector Store Client

 Now we need to create the VectorStoreClient.
-This will be the tool we provide to the Agent that tells it how to access the vector database.
+This will be the Tool we provide to the Agent that tells it how to access the vector database.
 Much like the ShotGridTool, the VectorStoreClient has a method that allows it to search vector databases.

 Because the VectorStoreClient is a Griptape Tool, you can add it to the `import` line where we're already importing `DateTime`